yjacolin/QGIS-Training-Manual/assessment/index.rst

 Create the raster backdrop
 -------------------------------------------------------------------------------

-* Create a hillshade from the DEM, and use it as an overlay for the aerial photograph or for a classified version of the DEM itself.
+* Create a hillshade from the DEM, and use it as an overlay for a classified version of the DEM itself.
 You could also use the :guilabel:`Relief` plugin (as shown in the lesson on plugins).

 Finalize the base map
 -------------------------------------------------------------------------------